USS Ogden (LPD-5): 1989 Exxon Valdez oil spill Oil Spill Task Force 2

-WestPac
+As a part of the Oil Spill Task Force 2 created after the 1989 Exxon Valdez oil spill, Ogden supported over 400 civilians with beds, food, operational command for the task force helicopters.
+She was relieved by USS Duluth after two months.

+Western Pacific

 Ogden had turned sailors and Marines into Golden Shellbacks on at least five occasions.
 On 10 November 1976, 24 June 1985, 1988, 1992, and again in November 1999, Ogden crossed the Equator and the International Dateline simultaneously.
-During the 2001 crossing, Ogden was hosting Alpha Company 1st Blt 4th Marines of the 13th Marine Expeditionary Unit.
+During the 2001 crossing, Ogden hosted Alpha Company 1st Battalion, 4th Marines of the 13th Marine Expeditionary Unit.

 Ogden was damaged when she collided with the submarine USS Greeneville on 27 February 2002, which opened a 5 by 18 in hole in one of her fuel tanks.

 Middle East

-She was commissioned as part of the United States 3rd Fleet.
+She was commissioned as part of the United States Third Fleet.
 She deployed in early 2006 with the 11th Marine Expeditionary Unit as part of a battle group.
 They were the first amphibious fleet to be sent to the Persian Gulf during Operation Desert Shield.
-During this time she was mostly used for intercepting blockade running freighters/tankers.
+During this time she was mostly used for intercepting blockade running freighters and tankers.

-When Operation Desert Storm started she was part of the task force sent to capture Failaka Island.
+During Operation Desert Storm, Ogden was part of the task force sent to capture Failaka Island.
 The island was captured with very little resistance and Ogden transferred the prisoners to Saudi Arabia, making the largest transfer of prisoners on a ship ever.

 The ship was originally scheduled for decommissioning in 2000, but with the requirements of the Operation Iraqi Freedom it was rescheduled.

 On 16 February 2007, Ogden was awarded the 2006 Battle "E" award.

 After a ceremony held aboard the ship in port at Naval Base San Diego, Ogden was decommissioned from the United States Navy on 21 February 2007.